karansag/jquery-futures/README.md

       console.log(result1 + result2); // => 10
     });

-Useful for synchronous calls.
+Combine promises.
 This directly proxies to jQuery.when.
 Note that the returned promise succeeds if and only if all the passed promises succeed.

 future.collect ([promise1, promise2,...]) => promise